The period after a divorce isn’t just a time for emotional recovery – it’s a time for financial recovery, too.

 To rebuild your credit, you’ll need to start with credit products available to those with bad or low credit scores.
 Those choices include a secured credit card.

-This is where that budget and establishing some reserve money each money will help.
-A secured credit card requires you provide a deposit amount in the secured credit card account before you can start using the credit card.
+This is where that budget and establishing some reserve money will help.
+A secured credit card requires you to provide a deposit amount in the secured credit card account before you can start using the credit card.

 8. Be patient